-Market Street Hawker Centre – 10 Favourite Stalls From The Former Golden Shoe Food Centre
+Market Street Hawker Centre – 10 Best Stalls From The Former Golden Shoe Food Centre

 Market Street Interim Hawker Centre can be a mini-mayhem come lunch time, with long queues at many of the popular stalls, and finding a seat for a group close to impossible.